Benchohra-Mahmoudi-ESI-PFE/_Setup_Script/README.md

 ## To test :
-Download and install the .apk file (min : Androind 5.0) from :
+Download and install the .apk file (minimum : Androind 5.0) from :
 https://drive.google.com/drive/folders/1KuuipegTPrFtlFBROpWfDYh82XAW83X8